kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-10-andre-onana-is-confident.md

 That is a high price tag for a goalkeeper, and there is a lot of hype building.
 Too much hype possibly.

 He's great with his feet, but his passing towards the end of the season and in the [Champions League final](https://tacticsjournal.com/2023/06/11/manchester-city-pass-their-final-test/) was inconsistent.
 He's well above average at passing, but he's not on the same level as Ederson, Gianluigi Donnarumma, or Alisson.
-He's a tier below.
+He's a tier below, A tier.
+Still world-class but not S tier.

 {% include video.html url="https://www.youtube.com/embed/lWnEe2gHu18" %}